AUQIB92/extractRandSFromANSI-DER/README.md

 # extractRandSFromANSI-DER
-# This utility allows one to extraxt R and S parts of the ECDSA Digital Signatures from ANS1 DER Format
+### This JS utility allows one to extract R and S part of the ECDSA Digital Signatures from ANS1 DER Format Signature